Alexander Sims (racing driver): Formula Three

 At the 2008 Autosport Awards ceremony, Sims announced his plans to race with German team Mücke Motorsport in the Formula 3 Euro Series.
 In a season dominated by Jules Bianchi, Sims took fourth place in the championship, with a win at the Nürburgring and four second places.
 He also took part in two rounds of the International Formula Master series, with two fourth places at the Hungaroring being his best results.
 For 2010, Sims would move to ART Grand Prix.

 In 2013, Sims competed in a partial GP3 season.
 He first raced at the Nürburgring for Status Grand Prix in place of Adderly Fong.
 He then competed in the final three rounds for Carlin, replacing Eric Lichtenstein.
-Despite only participating in half of the races, he finished the season in 8th place, with one win and two further podiums.
+Despite only participating in half of the races, he finished the season in eighth place, with one win and two further podiums.

 Sims driving at the 2022 24 Hours of Le Mans.

 Sports car racing

 In 2012, Sims drove a Lola-Judd LMP2 for Status Grand Prix at the 24 Hours of Le Mans and two rounds of the European Le Mans Series.

-He joined Hexis Racing in 2013 to compete at the Blancpain Endurance Series with a McLaren MP4-12C, partnering with Álvaro Parente and Stef Dusseldorp.
+Sims joined Hexis Racing in 2013 to compete at the Blancpain Endurance Series with a McLaren MP4-12C, partnering with Álvaro Parente and Stef Dusseldorp.

 In 2014 and 2015, Sims raced at the British GT Championship for Ecurie Ecosse with a BMW Z4.

-The Brit competed at the 2016 Blancpain GT Series for Rowe Racing with a BMW M6, winning the 24 Hours of Spa.
+Sims competed at the 2016 Blancpain GT Series for Rowe Racing with a BMW M6, winning the 24 Hours of Spa.

-In 2017 he competes at the GT Le Mans class of the IMSA SportsCar Championship with a factory BMW M6.
+In 2017, Sims competed at the GT Le Mans class of the IMSA SportsCar Championship with a factory BMW M6.

 Sims competed in two races of the 2018–19 FIA World Endurance Championship for BMW Team MTEK.

 Formula E

 Sims driving for BMW i Andretti at the 2020 Mexico City ePrix.

 In May 2017, Sims was present at the Monaco ePrix as a stand-by option for Robin Frijns.
 Later that month, he was announced as a development driver for MS Amlin Andretti for the 2017-18 season.
 He would join BMW for Season 5, partnering Antonio Felix Da Costa.
-At the final race of the season at the 2019 New York City ePrix Sims claimed pole position and the first podium of his Formula E career finishing 2nd.
+At the final race of the season at the 2019 New York City ePrix, Sims claimed pole position and the first podium of his Formula E career finishing second.
 Returning with BMW for the 2019–20 Formula E season, Sims won his first race in Formula E at race 2 of the 2019 Diriyah ePrix.

 In August 2020, it was announced that Sims would replace Jérôme d'Ambrosio at Mahindra Racing for the 2020–21 Formula E season, who retired from competitive racing to become deputy team principal at Venturi Racing.
 Sims ended the season with a podium in the 2021 Rome ePrix, five point scoring finishes, and 54 points, enough for 19th at the end of the year standings.
 For 2022, Sims would stay with Mahindra, but this time partnered by Oliver Rowland.
 Sims departed from Formula E after the end of the 2021-22 season.